GuFFy12/Discord-Token-Parser/README.md

 # Discord-Token-Parser
 Parse discord tokens from any file, even if there is other shit in the file with them.

+Any.
+File.
+I glued together all html from the archives of tokenlogged users in discord, and the parser took the tokens from THEIR webhook tokenlog😮

 Before/after:

 ![image](https://user-images.githubusercontent.com/49491499/122070142-22e20080-ce0f-11eb-900c-2a1e9d969982.png)